MamoruTakata/MamoruTakata.github.io/_publications/Takata et al. 2023 Sci. Rep.md

 ---
-title: "Discovery of an underground chamber to protect kings and queens during winter in temperate termites."
+title: "Discovery of an underground chamber to protect kings and queens during winter in temperate termites"
 collection: publications
 permalink: /publication/Takata-et-al-2023-Scientific-Reports
 excerpt: ''